NocKtuRn4L/chessGDX/README.md

 2. **Install IntelliJ IDEA or VSCode:**
    - Open the project in IntelliJ IDEA.
 The IDE will automatically recognize the Gradle configuration and resolve any dependencies.
    - If you use VSCode install the Java extension pack
+   - Use the gradle interface to build the project

 3. **Stockfish Path:**
    - Update the path to the Stockfish executable in the `ChessGame` class, ensuring that it points to the correct location on the user's system.